search icon

 For example, if you’re trying to decide whether or not to add images or video content to your website’s call-to-action buttons, doing a multivariate test allows you to see what kind of impact each option has on user behaviour without having to create separate A/B tests for each one individually—which would be time-consuming and expensive!

-(2) Eye-Tracking and Heatmaps
+(2) Eye-tracking and heatmaps

 Heatmaps for Usability Testing